niclet/yi-home-ios/README.md

 [Tutorial](https://github.com/niclet/yi-home-ios/raw/master/Tutorial.mp4)
 </video>

+(Update: you need to run this little project on your device to make sure it will accept the certificate)

 Pay attention to the bundle identifier you choose in the project options, this parameter will be required to resign the application.

 ![Alt text](BundleIdentifier.png?raw=true "Bundle Identifier")